-If you have two or more scholarly honors or grants, create a this section.
-Otherwise, fold these accomplishments into your Education — a feeble section is off-putting to potential employers if you are applying for a high-level position or have worked in your field at length.
+If you have two or more academic honors or grants, create this section.
+Otherwise, fold these accomplishments into your Education section — a feeble section with only one or two entries is off-putting to potential employers, mainly if you apply for a high-level position or have worked in your field at length.

 If you’ve never written an academic CV before, give yourself plenty of time to populate this section.
-Chances are that you’ve been recognized multiple times over your collegiate and professional career, but these may not spring to mind.
+Chances are that you’ve been recognized multiple times over your collegiate and professional career.

 Here’s another section where you may want to give yourself a while to consider what to include.
 Many people join professional associations while in academia and use those resources to meet potential employers or participate in group discussions before moving on to another area of intellectual interest.